top of page

 Third party verification is a mandatory part of the process to becoming a Net Zero Carbon Aligned building, as defined within the UK Net Zero Carbon Buildings Standard.
 The Standard sets out the requirements for verification, and we are working with our partners Bureau Veritas to develop a framework for how the process will be operated and implemented.

 The organisation chart on the left shows the framework of organisations / entities that will play a part in the verification of buildings to meet the Standard.
-More detail on each role is provided in our February Pre-Launch Update, alongside further details about how verification will work.
+More detail on each role is provided in our Verification Primer, alongside further details about how verification will work.

 Verification framework diagram5.png